zenGate-Global/cardano-connector-go/README.md

 - kupmios eval not completly working, see test2, test3 for eval
 - utxorpc eval not working, unable to find fully functional api providers atm
 - plutus script bytes -> plutus script type matching needs to be implemented, its harded coded to v2 atm
+- make sure maestro protocol params are all filled as much as possible